librato/taxonomy/Part2/traditional/free_open/monoliths/data/elk.md

 # ELK

-## Elasticache, Logstash, and Kibana
+## Elasticsearch, Logstash, and Kibana

 ### What is it?
 ELK is an acronym to describe a collection of three separate open-source tools:
-Elasticache, Logstash, and Kibana.
+Elasticsearch, Logstash, and Kibana.
 All three tools are managed by Elastic, an open-source company focused on creating data analysis tools.
-Elasticsearch is a NoSQL database that is based on the Lucene search engine and Kibana is a visualization Layer created to be used with Elastisearch.
+Elasticsearch is a No-SQL database that is based on the Lucene search engine and Kibana is a visualization Layer created to be used with Elasticsearch.
 Logstash is a log processing tool, and arguably the only of these tools that can properly be called a "monitoring" tool.
-Despite the "log" monnikor however, it acts more like passive monitoring agent, and many shops rely wholly on ELK for their monitoring needs.
+Despite the "log" moniker however, it acts more like passive monitoring agent, and many shops rely wholly on ELK for their monitoring needs.

-Logstash ingests log-data from various sources, parsing, transforming, and normalizing the text, which is then exported into Elastisearch where it is stored and indexed.
-Admin then interrogate the data using Kibana to, for example, graph the number of occurances of HTTP 404's, or parse out latency numbers and graph them.
+Logstash ingests log-data from various sources, parsing, transforming, and normalizing the text, which is then exported into Elasticsearch where it is stored and indexed.
+Admin then interrogate the data using Kibana to, for example, graph the number of occurrences of HTTP 404's, or parse out latency numbers and graph them.

 If it sounds less like running a monitoring system and more like running three